retrocomputacion/retrobbs/readme.txt

   New features:
   - SLIDESHOW now supports SID files
   - WEATHER plugin, display current weather and forecast for the next 2-3 days.
+  - BBS version and host OS are shown after the welcome message.

   Changes/Bug fixes:
   - Librosa module replaced by audioread and use of ffmpeg audio filters.